bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfCableEntries_1GIp0NSLHCAfwnDUczWxZc/Documentation.md

-Indicates the number of cable entries of the manhole.
+Indicates the number of cable entries in the manhole.